-2. "Net present value" as an indicator for economic feasibility of investments differentiation is made those shall refer to "new plant" standards;
+2. "Net present value" as an indicator for economic feasibility of investments

-The European Commission proposes that investments should be interpreted as economically feasible if the payback time does not exceed five years and the costs of those investments are proportionate.
+The European Commission proposes that investments should be interpreted as economically feasible if the pay-back time does not exceed five years and the costs of those investments are proportionate.